Sacramento Child Injury Lawyer

 Property Owners and Businesses

-If a child is injured on someone else’s property, the owner might be liable under California premises liability law.
+If a child is injured on someone else’s property, including swimming pools, the owner might be liable under California premises liability law.
 This includes stores, apartment complexes, or even neighbors if they failed to address known hazards that could hurt a child.

 Manufacturers and Product Designers